 If you want to walk right out the door and immediately be in a sightseeing district, you can’t beat the Westin: it’s in the heart of the Higashiyama sightseeing district.
 And, it’s also right above a subway station.
 It’s at the lower end of the luxury price range.

-The Thousands Kyoto
+The Thousand Kyoto

 (View on Booking.com or Agoda.com)

-If you want to explore a lot of Kyoto and also want to check out other parts of central Japan like Nara, Osaka and Hiroshima, then you’ll love the convenience of The Thousands.
+If you want to explore a lot of Kyoto and also want to check out other parts of central Japan like Nara, Osaka and Hiroshima, then you’ll love the convenience of The Thousand.
 It’s directly outside Kyoto Station.
 Prices are at the lower end of the luxury range.

 Kyoto Hotel Granvia